The French Paradox?

 The Shen Clinic is playing a major role in the modernisation of Traditional Medicine (C.A.M.) and in some areas we are leading the way.

 congratulate ourselves for just removing symptoms, for a start.
 Symptoms are telling you something is wrong and pain is an example of this.
 If you were driving your car along the motorway and your engine warning light came on, would you stop the car, remove the bulb and then continue to drive it?
 Well, that’s exactly what is happening in many cases when symptoms are masked with drugs, or in many cases removed by manipulation and the like.

 You have to resolve the underlying cause, then the symptom should disappear, naturally.
 Tragically, many practitioners both orthodox and complementary congratulate themselves for removing the symptom without addressing the cause, and this could allow the un-expressed underlying cause to go elsewhere in the body and manifest later as something more serious and at a site away from the original problem as the unresolved underlying cause seeks to express itself, and the motto of the drug company cartels seems to be “There’s no profit in cure”.

-We never make claims or guarantees relating to diagnosis, treatments or cures, interfere with prescribed medicines, or breach confidentialities, we do not attempt to keep people away from doctors, drugs or surgery whenever they are needed.
-In fact as a matter of good practise, we encourage you to always talk to your GP regarding your condition to enable you to make an informed choice.
+We never make claims or guarantees relating to diagnosis, treatments, cures, or the prevention of any illness or disease.
+Neither do we interfere with prescribed medicines, or breach confidentialities.
+We do not attempt to keep people away from doctors, drugs or surgery whenever they are needed, In fact, as a matter of good practise, we encourage you to always talk to your GP regarding your condition to enable you to make an informed choice.
+Equally you should always talk to your doctor regarding any complementary or alternative therapies you are considering, or being offered, prior to commencing.
 You should always consult your doctor if you have any health concerns or issues, without delay.